What is Form I-551? I-551 Permanent Resident Card and Application Process

 Receiving your I-551 is a life-changing day for many.
 It gives an immigrant permanent entry into the United States.
 As with any USCIS form, there may be caveats you are unaware of as a non-citizen, which is why it can be useful to hire an experienced attorney to help obtain your I-551.

-You want to work with an attorney that is skilled, compassionate, and hard-working, qualities that can be found in each of our attorneys at Scott D. Pollock & Associates, P.C.
+You want to work with an affordable deportation lawyer that is skilled, compassionate, and hard-working, qualities that can be found in each of our attorneys at Scott D. Pollock & Associates, P.C.
 We are based in Chicago, but have worked nationally to help clients resolve their immigration issues.
 We have a combined 70 years of experience that has made us leaders in the field.
 We are here to work with you no matter what part of the application process you are currently in.
 Contact us at 312-444-1940 or visit our website today for more information.